 - Continuous perseveration: The uncontrollable repetition of an impression or feeling.
-An example of this is someone who continues to dwell on their anger longer than seems appropriate.
+An example of this is someone who continues to dwell on their anger longer than the situation warrants.

 All people experience perseveration to one degree or another.
 For example, when a song gets stuck in your head, you are actually perseverating.
-But after a brain injury, perseveration becomes much more severe, and many people cannot stop even when they want to.
+But after a brain injury, perseveration becomes more pronounced and uncontrollable.

 Examples of Perseveration After Brain Injury

-Perseveration can manifest in different ways, and no two people will experience the exact same symptoms.
+Perseveration can manifest in different ways, and no two people will experience the exact same presentation.

-For example, a person with perseveration might continue shaking another person’s hand for longer than is socially acceptable.
+For example, a person with perseveration might continue shaking hands for longer than what is deemed to be socially acceptable.
 Others might continue to clean an object longer than necessary.